TheJelmega/prog-lang/design/README.md

 A field-less enum is a variant of an ADT enum that contains no payload and is therefore just its discriminant internally.
 This allows field-less enums to be cast to their underlying integer type.

+#### Record enums

+A variation of an enum is a record enum, which is a structural type.
+The distinction can be made by putting the weak keyword `record` before the `enum` keyword.

+Inline enums will also be record enums.

 ### 7.7.2.
 Record enums [↵](#77-enum-)